storypku/cuda-support-for-bazel/README.md

 ## Status

-**CUDA & CUDNN examples works now!**
+**CUDA & CUDNN & TensorRT examples WORK now!**

-As of Fri June 12 18:12:47 CST 2020, this project is still a Work-In-Progress, with the following TODO list:
+As of Fri June 16 18:12:47 CST 2020, this project is still a Work-In-Progress, with the following TODO list:
-- TensorRT support was not tailored yet
 - NCCL support was not tailored yet.
 - BUILD file for cudnn-examples/mnistCUDNN